The Bishop's Palace, Wells, Somerset

 You are also welcome to look around the Bishop's private Chapel, explore the ruined Great Hall and meet the famous mute swans who live alongside the moat and ring a bell when they want food.

-Admission is £5.00 per adult and includes the Palace and Gardens.
+Admission is £6.00 per adult and includes the Fair, Palace and Gardens.

-RHS Members £4.00 (main member only on production of a current membership card).
+RHS Members £4.80 (Main member only, on production of valid membership card)

 This is a substantial reduction on the normal admission fee!

 Children under 16 and Member of the Bishop's Palace free.